corbincuppa/ErdosGame/README.md

 Usage: `python3 -c 'from startingConfigFile import visualisationGraphs; visualisationGraphs(file_name)' `
 ```
-file_name				the name of the JSON file containing the given format
+file_name_JSON		the name of the JSON file containing the given format
 ```
 This program takes the given JSON file and saves the starting, red and blue graphs as `.png` files in the `~/ErdosGame` directory.